Dhruv35005/ibm-hr-attrition-analysis/README.md

 └── README.md
 ```

----

-## 🚀 How to Reproduce
+## 🚀 Running it yourself

-1. **Load the data:** run `sql/schema.sql` to create the tables, then load each CSV in `data/` in this order (respects foreign keys): `demographics → employment → compensation → satisfaction → attrition`
+1. Run `sql/schema.sql` to create the tables.
+2. Load the CSVs from `data/` in this order (child tables reference `demographics`, so it has to go first): `demographics → employment → compensation → satisfaction → attrition`.
-2. **Run the analysis:** execute `sql/insight_queries.sql` against your database to reproduce every insight above
+3. Run `sql/insight_queries.sql` to reproduce the numbers above.
-3. **Open the dashboard:** open `powerbi/hr_attrition_dashboard.pbix` in Power BI Desktop, update the data source connection to your local Postgres instance, and refresh
+4. Open `powerbi/hr_attrition_dashboard.pbix`, point the data source at your local Postgres instance, and refresh.

----

 ## 📌 Notes

-- Dataset source: [IBM HR Analytics Employee Attrition & Performance](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset) (synthetic data created by IBM data scientists)
+- Dataset: [IBM HR Analytics Employee Attrition & Performance](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset), synthetic data released by IBM.
-- `EmployeeNumber` was renamed to `EmployeeID` for clarity and consistency across all three tools
+- The original `EmployeeNumber` column was renamed to `EmployeeID` for consistency across all three tools.

----

-*Built as a hands-on project to practice relational data modeling, SQL analysis, and BI dashboard design end-to-end.*